 Outdoor Activities and Parks

-Dutch classics to seek out include bitterballen (crispy fried beef ragout balls, perfect with beer), herring served raw with pickles and onions at a street stall, and poffertjes (fluffy mini pancakes dusted with icing sugar).
-The Foodhallen indoor market in Oud-West is Amsterdam's finest food hall, housing stalls from sushi to Dutch cheese.
-For bars, Leidseplein and Rembrandtplein are the lively tourist hubs, while Jordaan's brown cafes like Café 't Smalle offer a more authentic drinking experience.
-Amsterdam's craft beer scene has exploded — Brouwerij 't IJ, a microbrewery inside a windmill, is a pilgrimage site for beer lovers.
-Club culture is serious: venues like Shelter, Melkweg, and Paradiso host world-class electronic music and live acts.
+Traditional Dutch food classics to seek out include bitterballen (crispy fried beef ragout balls, perfect with beer), herring served raw with pickles and onions at a street stall, and poffertjes (fluffy mini pancakes dusted with powdered sugar).
+Traditional dutch stroopwafels are best enjoyed fresh and warm, and apple pie is another classic treat worth trying in a neighbourhood café.
+The Foodhallen indoor market in Oud-West is Amsterdam's finest food hall, housing stalls from sushi to Dutch cheese, and sampling good local varieties can be surprisingly affordable compared with the cost of a hotel room.
+Rijsttafel is a Dutch-Indonesian meal featuring multiple small dishes — some of these food traditions trace back to Amsterdam's Golden Age role in the Dutch Empire.
+Amsterdam's craft beer scene has exploded — Brouwerij 't IJ, a microbrewery inside a windmill, is a pilgrimage site for beer lovers, and a panorama restaurant can be a good pick if you want drinks with skyline views.
+Club culture is serious: venues like Shelter, Melkweg, and Paradiso host world-class electronic music and live acts, while coffee shops remain part of the city's alternative scene.
+Amsterdam Dance Event takes place in late October each year.
+King’s Day on April 27th is one of the city's biggest annual celebrations.

 Practical Tips